Dizzout LogoDizzout

 Yes.
 Download sessions before takeoff.
 Dizzout works offline once installed.

-Does it help with fear of flying?+
+Does it help with fear of flying or vertigo when flying?+

 Different trade-offs.
 Dramamine works if you remember to take it 30-60 minutes before boarding, but it makes most people drowsy and the effect lasts hours.
 Dizzout works on demand, no drowsiness, and you can use it as much as you need without re-dosing.
 Many travelers use both for long flights.